snehakandacharam-code/crop-weed-qml/README.md

 | QSVC | 0.850 | 0.771 | 1.000 | 0.871 | 152.4 ± 11.3 | 0 (≈100 SVs) |
 | VQC | 0.887 | 0.872 | 0.902 | 0.887 | 198.7 ± 14.6 | 30 |

-Latency std is what Figure 5's error bars are built from (`--latency-runs 100`).

 ---